XigenIO/bot-blocker/README.md

 | generate.sh| This is the script that parses the User Agent list and processes it into an include file for the web server.
 This script also contains our excludes, which are User-Agent strings that appear in the mitchellkrogza list that we DON'T want to block. |

 ## Pre-Installation Requirements
 For this script to work, you need to have both curl and the web server you are running this for (apache or nginx) installed.
+The below instructions presume you are running the commands as the root user.

 ## Installation (nginx)

-1. Download the runner.sh script to a preferred working directory on the server using curl: `curl -o runner.sh "script-url"`
+1. Download the runner.sh script to a preferred working directory on the server using curl: `curl -o runner.sh "https://raw.githubusercontent.com/XigenIO/bot-blocker/refs/heads/master/nginx/runner.sh"`
 2. Make the script executable by running `chmod +x runner.sh`
 3. Run the script with `./runner.sh`